How to select the right cloud service provider

 It’s simple, data demands security, so cloud service providers need to confirm their security standards to be top-notch.
 Cloud service providers must comply with significant industry certifications, including ISO 27001 or other Cyber Essentials Schemes initiated by the Government.
 The best data governance mechanism, followed by a structured service support process, remains the kingpin of cloud service providers’ selection process.

-There are multiple certifications and standards available in the market that assure streamlining the cloud providers’ data management processes.
+Multiple certifications and standards in the market ensure streamlining of the cloud providers’ data management processes.
 Businesses need to map their industry-specific security requirements and choose the necessary certificates that cannot be missed.
 It is essential to ensure that the providers plan their resources and support services elaborately, ensuring continuous adherence to the required certifications and standards.

-Before investing in any cloud service provider, it is crucial to check their performance for the past year and analyze their customer feedback across industries.
+Before investing in any cloud service provider, it is crucial to check their performance for the past year and analyze customer feedback across industries.
 The wise decision is to measure the reliability of the cloud provider’s services based on their customer experience and satisfaction parameters.
 Also, firms must consider how the company has handled both planned and unplanned system downtime.
-This is an extremely vital point as the seamless data recovery processes drive any cloud service provider’s success, especially when any disaster strikes.
+This is a vital point as the seamless data recovery processes drive any cloud service provider’s success, especially when disaster strikes.

 The data preservation expectations, including the criticality of data, transparency of the data sources, data scheduling, backup, restoration, integrity checks, etc. – must be important selection criteria too!

 Transparency regarding the set expectations and the delivery guidelines is the key to suitable cloud investments.
 Also, businesses can consider purchasing additional risk insurance to encompass all costs associated with overall data recovery not covered by the provider’s broader umbrella of terms and conditions.